 She practiced law as an Associate with the law firm of Young, Conaway, Stargatt & Taylor from 1988 to 1995 concentrating on corporate, commercial and personal injury litigation, and became a Partner in 1996.
 She continued her law practice at Young, Conaway until May 2001.
 During her 13 years at Young, Conaway, Judge Jurden litigated cases in the U.S. District Court, Delaware Supreme Court, Superior Court, Court of Chancery, Family Court and Court of Common Pleas.

 Since its inception in 2008, Judge Jurden has overseen Superior Court’s Mental Health Court.
 She oversaw the Conflict Attorney Program, providing representation for indigent defendants from 2006 to 2008.
-She previously served as Civil Administrative Judge and Criminal Administrative Judge.
+She previously served as Criminal Administrative Judge.
 She is a member of the Court's Complex Commercial Litigation Division.

 Judge Jurden is a member of the American Bar and the Delaware State Bar Associations and the National Association of Women Judges.
 She is a member of the Advisory Committee on the Delaware Rules of Evidence and the Advisory Committee on Professionalism.
 She is a former member of the Richard S. Rodney Inn of Court.

 Judge Jurden was the 2011 recipient of the Outstanding Service to the Courts and Bar Award, presented by the Delaware State Bar Association to a judge or lawyer who “by exemplary service to the Delaware Courts and the Delaware Bar has substantially assisted the Courts and the Bar and strengthened the public trust and confidence in the State’s court system and the administration of justice.”